jeonghanlee/kakaotalk-env/README.md

 ## Doesn't work

 In case, this repository doesn't work for anyone.
-One may try PlayOnLinux shown in https://github.com/kimlulz/Katalk_linux.
+One may try the method with PlayOnLinux shown in https://github.com/kimlulz/Katalk_linux.

 ## More Screenshots